Learn of Christ

 Genesis 21:31-34

-The chapter closes not with closure but with survival and establishment.
+The chapter closes with survival and establishment.
 Abraham plants a grove for the next thirsty traveler.
 He names a well after the oath it witnessed.
 He dwells.
 In your own hard transitions - the ones that grieve you, the wildernesses that seem endless - there comes a time when God brings you to a place where you can plant something, testify to what He did, and make a covenant.
 Your story becomes a well that waters the next person who is thirsty.

 Thought this guide would help someone?